From Spotlight: More Safe, Less Sorry

 A few copper pipes in front of a concrete wall

-If you've ever dealt with a burst pipe, you know it's a sad, wet disaster worth preventing.
-To avoid the stressful (not to mention, expensive) ordeal, prep your home's exposed pipes with foam or heat tape — choosing which one will work best with your climate.
-Remember: The most at-risk pipes are often those in unheated areas such as an attics, crawl spaces, and garages, so secure those first.
+If you've ever dealt with a burst pipe, you know it's a sad, wet disaster that's worth preventing.
+To avoid the stressful (not to mention, expensive) ordeal, prep your home's exposed pipes with foam or heat tape, choosing the one that will work best in your climate.
+Remember, the most at-risk pipes are often those in unheated areas such as an attics, crawl spaces, and garages, so secure those first.

 Author photo of writer Stacey Freed